 CoreJJ didn’t have the best start in League of Legends.
 He spent his first two years playing AD carry for the likes of Bigfile Miracle, Quvic E-Sports, and Team Dignitas.
 However, it was only when he joined Samsung Galaxy and switched his role to support that CoreJJ established himself as one of the best League of Legends players in the world.

 Whether it’s setting up teamfights, protecting his carries, or roaming around the map, CoreJJ ticks all the boxes of a top-tier support player.
 Yet, his biggest strength is vision control.
 CoreJJ is exceptional at lighting up the map and suffocating enemy vision, making him a very difficult opponent to face on the Rift.
-Combine that with the fact that he’s going stronger than over on Team Liquid, and we wouldn’t be surprised if he reaches new heights in the near future.
+Combine that with the fact that he’s going stronger than ever on Team Liquid, and we wouldn’t be surprised if he reaches new heights in the near future.

 9. Wunder (LEC – G2 Esports)